gluestack/gluestack-ui/README.md

+gluestack v3 is here!
+Our biggest release yet is live today — with a new Source-to-Destination architecture for contributors, Next.js 15 + RSC support, Expo SDK 53, TypeScript-first tooling, performance upgrades, and more.
 # gluestack-ui: React & React Native Components & Patterns

 gluestack-ui is a library of copy-pasteable components & patterns crafted with Tailwind CSS (NativeWind).